Chartreux Cat Breed

 Often called the smiling cat of France, the Chartreux has a sweet, smiling expression.
 This sturdy, powerful cat has a distinctive blue coat with a resilient wooly undercoat.
 Historically known as fine mousers with strong hunting instincts, the Chartreux enjoys toys that move.
 This is a slow-maturing breed that reaches adulthood in three to five years.
 A loving, gentle companion, the Chartreux forms a close bond with her family.

+Did you know?
 According to legend, Carthusian monks bred Chartreux at the Grande Chartreuse Monastery in southeast France.
 The breed was named after the monks’ world-famous yellow and green Chartreuse liquors, and the cats were selectively bred to have quiet voices so as not to disturb the monks’ mediations.